vmware-labs/wasm-workers-server/docs/docs/features/dynamic-routes.md

 ### Routing priority

-Given catch-all routes could potentially shadow other routes, it is important to settle precedence when routing requests.
-The rule of thumb is more specific routes win.
-This is, a route with no catch-all will always against a route with catch-all when they are at the same depth.
+Given catch-all routes could potentially shadow other routes, it is important to settle precedence when routing requests. **The rule of thumb is more specific routes win**.
+For example, a route with no catch-all will always against a route with catch-all when they are at the same depth.

 ## Language compatibility